The Mountains Are a Dream That Call to Me

-The Mountains Are a Dream That Call to Me is a 2020 American documentary film written and directed by Cedric Cheung-Lau.
-The film focuses on a young Nepali traveller on the Annapurna Massif, Tukten, setting off for a new life as a laborer in Dubai, who encounters an older Australian woman who causes him to change course and discover his homeland in a new light.
-Producers include Alexandra Byer, Madeleine Askwith.
+The Mountains Are a Dream That Call to Me is a 2020 American film written and directed by Cedric Cheung-Lau, and produced by Alexandra Byer and Madeleine Askwith.
+The film focuses on a young Nepali traveller on the Annapurna Massif whose encounter with an older Australian woman causes him to change course and discover his homeland in a new light.

 It had its world premiere at the 2020 Sundance Film Festival as part of the NEXT Program on January 25, 2020.
 It is in English and Nepali with English subtitles.
-It was produced by Rathaus Films.
-It was filmed in the Himalayas, in Nepal.
-It runs for 1 hour 35 minutes.
+It was produced by Rathaus Films and filmed in the Himalayas, in Nepal.

-Synopsis
+Plot

-The Annapurna (mountain range) in Nepal set the stage for the quiet intersection of two travelers heading in different directions.
-Tukten, a young Nepali man, is on his way to Dubai for new opportunities when he meets Hannah, an elderly Australian woman trekking on her own.
-Their encounter ends up being the momentary interruption they both didn't know they needed.
+In the Annapurna mountain range in Nepal, Tukten, a young Nepali man, is walking to Kathmandu to meet with people who can arrange employment for him in Dubai.
+He meets Hannah, an elderly Australian woman, trekking on her own.
+They travel together over several days.